Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 Aerodynamics
 ============

-Edges can feel wind as they move, and sail or flutter in the breeze.
+Edges can be affected by wind as they move, and sail or flutter in a breeze.
 A simple aerodynamic model of a flag sailing in the wind.

 This special exterior force is not applied to the vertices but to the connecting edges.